 The Cost of Selling a House

 The cost of selling a house depends on what method you use to sell your house.
-So, whether you opt to sell privately, go through an estate agent, or try a property auction, there’s a multitude of different fees to consider either way.
-From home improvements to legal fees and getting your EPC, the last thing you want is to get stuck with a surprise bill, so we’re going to guide you through the biggest costs involved in selling a house.
+So, whether you opt to sell privately, go through an estate agent, or try a property auction, there are a multitude of different fees to consider either way.

 In this guide: